-Solutions to Previously Identified Short Term Reliability Needs
+Solutions to Previously Identified Short-Term Reliability Needs

 On October 3, 2023, the NYISO received proposed solutions to the 2023 Quarter 2 STAR need within New York City.
-On November 20, 2023 the NYISO issued the Short-Term Reliability Process Report identifying the solution selection to address the 2025 New York City need.18 The results of this determination were reviewed with stakeholders at the November 29, 2023 Management Committee meeting.19 There were no viable and sufficient solutions submitted in the STRP solicitation that met the need in 2025.
+On November 20, 2023 the NYISO issued the Short-Term Reliability Process Report identifying the solution selection to address the 2025 New York City need.
+The results of this determination were reviewed with stakeholders at the November 29, 2023 Management Committee meeting.
+There were no viable and sufficient solutions submitted to the NYISO that met the need in 2025.
 The NYISO determined that temporarily retaining the peaker generators on the Gowanus 2 & 3 and Narrows 1 & 2 barges is necessary to address the need until a permanent solution is in place.
 The NYISO's designation of the Gowanus 2 & 3 and Narrows 1 & 2 generators will allow their continued operation beyond May 2025 until the earlier of May 1, 2027, or the date a permanent solution is in place and a reliability need does not exist, consistent with the DEC Peaker Rule.
 The Gowanus and Narrows plant owner, Astoria Generating Company L.P., informed the NYISO that its generators are available to continue operation for so long as they are determined to be needed for reliability and are allowed to continue operating consistent with the Peaker Rule.
-With the continued operation of these peakers until the earlier of the date a permanent solution is in place (i.e., CHPE) or May 2027, the Need for the currently forecasted demand is addressed if CHPE is not delayed beyond 2026, as shown in the following chart.
+With the continued operation of these peakers until the earlier of the date (a) the date a permanent solution (i.e., CHPE) is in place and demonstrates dependable capacity supply during summer peak conditions or (b) May 2027, the Need for the currently forecasted demand is addressed if CHPE is not delayed beyond 2026, as shown in the following chart (Figure 23).
 Without the retention of these generators, the New York City area would not meet the mandatory reliability criteria during expected summer weather peak demand periods.

-18 Short-Term Reliability Process Report: 2025 Near-Term Reliability Need, November 20, 2023 (here)
+&lt;sup>19 Short-Term Reliability Process Report: 2025 Near-Term Reliability Need, November 20, 2023 (here)

-19 Short-Term Reliability Process Report, Management Committee Meeting, November 29, 2023 (here)
+&lt;sup>20 Short-Term Reliability Process Report, Management Committee Meeting, November 29, 2023 (here)

-Figure 18: New York City Margin with Designated Peakers
+Figure 23: New York City Margin with Designated Peakers